tliron/kubernetes-registry-spooler/README.md

 layer.

 However, a *real* image would be a tarball with a `manifest.json`, a `sha256:` file, and the layers.
-The spooler treats files with the `.tar` extension as such.
+The spooler specially treats files with the `.tar`, `.tar.gz`, and `.tgz` extensions as such.

-How would you go about creating such tarballs?
+How would you go about creating such tarballs from an existing registry?
 You can use a tool like [podman](https://podman.io/).
 For example, let's save a tarball from Docker Hub:

     podman pull registry.hub.docker.com/library/hello-world
     podman tag registry.hub.docker.com/library/hello-world localhost:5000/catalog/myimage
     podman save localhost:5000/catalog/myimage --output /tmp/myimage.tar
+    gzip /tmp/myimage.tar

 Note that we had to add a tag to the image so that it would match the internal push that the spooler will do.
 And now let's push it, exactly the same way as before:

-    scripts/push /tmp/myimage.tar catalog/myimage mynamespace
+    scripts/push /tmp/myimage.tar.gz catalog/myimage mynamespace

 Deleting from the Registry
 --------------------------

     scripts/delete hello mynamespace

-How does this work?
-Can we create anti-file on the spooler?
+How does [this work](scripts/delete)?
+Can we create an anti-file on the spooler?
 Kinda!
-We just add "!" to the end of the filename, which the spooler interprets to mean deletion.
+We just add `!` to the end of the filename, which the spooler interprets to mean deletion.
 The content of the file doesn't matter (and neither does the extension), so a simple `touch` is enough.

 Pulling from the Registry
 -------------------------

     scripts/pull hello mynamespace > hello.tar

-This works by using a `registry` tool that we've included in the sidecar.
+[This works](scripts/pull) by using a `registry` tool that we've included in the sidecar.

-Note that the pulled file would *always* be a tarball, so it's a good idea to always use the `.tar` extension, as we did here.
+Note that the pulled file will *always* be a tarball, so it's a good idea to always use the `.tar` extension, as we did here.
 You could pull and untar in one line, like so:

     scripts/pull hello mynamespace | tar --extract --verbose